portainer/portainer-docs/docs/v2.0-be/auth/ldap.md

 * Group Base DN: Will be used the DN used when you authenticate to the OpenLDAP Server.
 * Group Filter: Is filled default according to OpenLDAP configuration.

-To check if everything work as expected, you can do a click in <b>Display Users</b> and <b>Groups</b> and you will see a list with the names configured in the directory.
+To check if everything works as expected, click <b>Display Users</b> and <b>Groups</b> and you will see a list with the names configured in the directory.

 ![auth](assets/openldap3.png)

 ### Test Login

 If you want to know if your configuration is valid, you can run a test login from the configuration of OpenLDAP settings.
-Scrolldown to <b>Test Login</b> Section, fill with a valid user and password and do a click in <b>Test</b>.
-If everything is work as expected, you will see a check beside of the button.
+Scrolldown to <b>Test Login</b> Section, fill with a valid user and password and click <b>Test</b>.
+If everything works as expected, you will see a check beside of the button.

 ![auth](assets/openldap4.png)